 Ad Fraud Agony: the Current Landscape

 We define ad fraud as anytime an ad is seen or clicked with zero chance of conversion.
-Zero because the clicks aren’t coming from genuine consumers but from disinterested labourers or bots.
+Zero because the clicks aren’t coming from genuine consumers but from disinterested laborers or bots.

 Because of the tangled web of third parties and middlemen throughout the digital advertising ecosystem, chances are your campaigns have fallen victim to at least one (but probably all) of the following scams:

-- Click farms – operations set up with the sole intent purpose of generating fake traffic, clicks, downloads, sign ups, and so on.
+- Click farms – operations set up with the sole intended purpose of generating fake traffic, clicks, downloads, sign-ups, and so on.
 Run like administrative offices where employees are instructed to bombard targeted websites and click on the embedded ads over and over, running up the Pay-Per-Click odometer with false engagements.
-Not only does it inflate ad statistics, it’s a predatory operation that exploits vulnerable populations of low-paid workers in often underdeveloped countries.
+Not only does it inflate ad statistics, but it’s also a predatory operation that exploits vulnerable populations of low-paid workers in often underdeveloped countries.

 - Malware is code – often called worms, Trojan horses, etc. – that infects computers and hijacks their processing power to carry out wicked tasks such as harvesting emails and personal information and simulating clicks on PPC display ads.
 Malvertisements infiltrates honest advertisement networks and injects malware into ads.
 It also hijacks your device or browser like a parasite.